team-telnyx/demo-python-telnyx/symbl-telnyx-ai-ivr-solution/README.md

 </div>

+# Objective
+## Telnyx Voice API Intelligent Transfers to Live Operator with Symbl.ai in a Python Flask App with an IVR/AVR

+## Schematic on the Technology Used:
+Telnyx built an application based on its Voice API technologies for configuring a Python bot to route calls.
+Adding Symbl.ai to the application enables developers to add conversation intelligence to conversational intelligence.

 ## Documentation

 The full documentation will be available on [developers.telnyx.com]

 ## Pre-Reqs
 What you will need to set up on the Telnyx Side: